 The receipts factor is a fraction:

-- The numerator is the total gross apportionable Washington income during the tax year.
+- The numerator is the total gross apportionable income attributed to Washington income during the previous tax year.

-- The denominator is the total gross apportionable worldwide income during the tax year.
+- The denominator is the total gross apportionable worldwide income during the previous tax year less throwout income.

 (Worldwide income) – (Throwout income)